CypherousSkies/Ravoz/README.md

 Discord: https://discord.gg/GaP6X7YGUd

-What follows is an outline of the highlights of my design documents.
+## Other Languages in the Non-Linear Family
+- As mentioned above, [UNLWS](https://s.ai/nlws/) (Unker Non-Linear Writing System, `tòtābòkò'afdi` or `tòánīlā'afdi`) was critical to the inception of this language, really pushing the bounds of what is possible in a 2d language.
+It has no spoken form, is somewhat loglang-y, and does distinguish things that are mirrored, but otherwise is very functionally similar to Rāvòz.
+It has a growing community (possibly the largest non-linear language community) and is the hub for a lot of the discussion around non-linear languages.
+- [Ouwi](https://ouwi.org/index.html) (`tòòì'afdi` or `dorāto'afdi`) is similarly important, formalizing flow charts into language in a beautiful speakable angular language.
+Its vowel stories, while aspirationally very cool to me, are a bit edgy for my tastes, but the language that comes from it is incredibly unique.
+If you are interested in making your own non-linear writing system, there are some very informative technical guiding documents [here](https://ouwi.org/apology.html) (though if that is your goal, it is definitely worth checking out Sai of UNLWS's foundational essay/manifesto on the same topic [here](https://s.ai/essays/nlf2dws))
+- Cesia's NLWS (no link, but see the UNLWS discord) is/will be a relative of UNLWS with a grid aesthetic.
+I confess I don't follow much of what is there by way of lack of information, but it's still very cool!
+- [Untitled 2D Writing System](https://platonia.net/2d/) is a fusional language in the UNLWS family which, like Rāvòz encloses glyphs in cartouches to indicate their function (though notable only distinguishing nouns and verbs in this way) with a mayan hieroglyphic aesthetic.
+Interestingly, verbs arguments are distinguished rotationally (except in the case of abbreviative 'relations') which is a fascinating development.
+The way that glyphs combine graphically is very satisfying, though I, personally, am not fond of the requirement for person things (e.g. builder) to be declined for gender.
+- [Orthona](https://www.orthona.net/index.html) is an ortholinear NLWS with 35 glyphs, designed to be easy to input on phones.
+Its intended structure usage is, interestingly, proverbs.
+With no crossing-resolution mechanism it is not designed for hyper-complex texts, but gives a similar energy as ancient chinese poetry with complexity from breadth of possible interpretation.

 ## How to use this Repo

 This repo represents my current, up-to-date notes about Ravoz and relevant topics in an [Obsidian](https://obsidian.md/) mind map/wiki.
 I've done my best to cite my sources and keep things up to date but most of the non-Ravoz sections (especially on UNLWS) haven't been updated since [[The Rāvòzò'ádi Project|Ravoz]] was [[Thek'nganosh|Thek'nganosh]].

-I'd recommend heading over to [[The Rāvòzò'ádi Project]](https://github.com/CypherousSkies/Ravoz/blob/main/R%C4%81v%C3%B2tip%C3%A1b%C3%A0bpi'%C3%A1di/The%20R%C4%81v%C3%B2z%C3%B2'%C3%A1di%20Project.md) to see a better version of this document.
+I'd recommend heading over to [[The Rāvòzò'ádi Project]](https://github.com/CypherousSkies/Ravoz/blob/main/R%C4%81v%C3%B2tip%C3%A1b%C3%A0bpi'%C3%A1di/The%20R%C4%81v%C3%B2z%C3%B2'%C3%A1di%20Project.md) to see a better version of this introduction document.
 These notes are meant to be read non-linearly, but if you would like a suggestion as to how to read them, follow this:
 1.  [[Writing]], peak at [[Phonology]] while you're there
 2. [[Grammar]]
 3. Jump around Core Vocab docs
 4. Jump around Works/Vocab Docs
 You can also download one of the book forms of the documentation (see the releases tab) and learn that way (NOTE: the current release is well out of date; i'm working on a new one as there are people who are not me learning the language)

+## Highlights of Design Documents

-## Goals
+### Goals
 - Build a non-linear, dyslexic-friendly writing system
 - Be fun to say (read: I want retroflex and tones because I'm Like That)
 - Have a featural consonant marking system